 You should reconsider filing bankruptcy if you are about to receive an inheritance (within one year), a significant income tax refund, a settlement from a lawsuit, or repayment of a loan you made to someone else.
 Why?
 Because once you receive the funds, you might not be bankrupt—especially if you could use this money to settle with creditors and get out of debt on your own.
 If you find yourself in this situation, consult with a bankruptcy attorney to discuss your options.

 If you aren't required to file tax returns—for instance, you receive disability insurance—you don't need to worry about this requirement in a Chapter 7 bankruptcy.
 However, if you're supposed to file taxes but haven't done so for the two years before filing bankruptcy, you'll run into problems.

 Your tax returns are crucial to determining your current and past earnings and asset holdings, as well as satisfying potential priority tax claims.
 Without your returns, completing your paperwork and (if applicable) a Chapter 13 plan will be next-to-impossible and will stop your bankruptcy in its tracks.
 For instance, there's no way for the IRS to determine your tax obligations without a tax assessment.

-If you already made one or more of these errors, you should consult with a bankruptcy attorney to discuss how to proceed.
+If you have already made one or more of these errors, you should consult with a bankruptcy attorney to discuss how to proceed.